10 Low-Carb Snacks to Eat on the Go

 This classic childhood snack is both convenient and low carb.
-Two stalks of celery topped with 2 tablespoons of natural peanut butter has only 8 grams of carbohydrates (3 of which are fiber).
-It's perfectly sized and very portable; you can put them together in the morning, toss them in your bag, and they're ready whenever you are.
+Two stalks of celery topped with 2 tablespoons of natural peanut butter have only 8 grams of carbohydrates (3 grams of which are fiber).
+It's perfectly sized and portable.
+You can put them together in the morning and toss them in your bag, and they're ready whenever you are.
 (Related: Genius Pre-Workout and Post-Workout Vegetarian Snacks)

-One cup of 2 percent cottage cheese is an extremely filling 190 calories with just 8 grams of carbohydrates.
+One cup of 2 percent cottage cheese is an extremely filling 190 calories with just 8 grams of carbs.
 You can top it with 1 tablespoon of chia seeds to get an extra 5 grams of belly-filling fiber.
 Add 1 teaspoon of cinnamon for special antioxidants that improve your body's ability to handle carbs.
 In addition to being low carb, cottage cheese also contains probiotics, the healthy bacteria that help improve your digestion.
 (Here are new ways to add more probiotics to your diet.)

-Think of Greek yogurt as a creamier, carb-controlled version of regular yogurt.
-A 6 ounce serving of fat-free, plain Greek yogurt contains only 7 grams of carbohydrates.
-That's half as much as regular yogurt and a quarter of the carbohydrates you'd get from sweetened yogurts.
-Greek yogurt also contains twice as much protein, making it the perfect choice for those counting carbs and watching their waistline.
+Think of Greek yogurt as a richer, carb-controlled version of regular yogurt.
+A 6-oz serving of fat-free, plain Greek yogurt contains only 7 grams of carbs.
+That's half as much as regular yogurt and a quarter of the carbs you'd get from sweetened yogurts.
+Greek yogurt also contains twice as much protein as regular yogurt, making it a perfect post-workout choice.
+(Try these 10 protein-packed yogurt bowls.)

-Walnuts contain fewer carbs than almonds, peanuts, pistachios, and cashews.
+Walnuts contain fewer carbs than almonds, peanuts, pistachios, or cashews.
 Plus, they have more antioxidant power than any other nut.
-Fourteen walnut halves (about 1 ounce) contains only 4 grams of carbohydrates, half of that coming from fiber.
+Fourteen walnut halves (about 1 ounce) contain only 4 grams of carbs, half of that coming from fiber.
 One ounce of walnuts also contains 10 percent of your daily intake of magnesium and 2 1/2 grams of healthy omega-3 fats.
-Walnuts are a great low-carb snack that can be proportioned ahead of time and left in your desk drawer for when you get hungry.
+Plus they can be portioned ahead of time and left in your desk drawer for when you get hungry.

-String cheese is another childhood snack staple that's low carb and good for adults too.
-One part-skim string cheese stick contains less than 1 gram of carbohydrates and only 80 calories.
-They're small and pre-packaged, making them one of the easiest low-carb snacks around.
-Just reach into your refrigerator, grab one, and you are ready to head out the door.
+String cheese is another childhood snack staple that's low carb.
+One part-skim string cheese stick contains less than 1 gram of carbs and only 80 calories.
+They're small and pre-packaged, making them one of the easiest snacks ever.
+Just keep your fridge stocked so you can grab one as you rush out the door.

-This is a nutrient-packed, crunchy alternative to traditional party mix that saves you 7 grams of carbohydrates per 1/2 cup serving and has four times as much fiber.
-It keeps well in the refrigerator, but it's also good to eat on the go.
+This is a nutrient-packed, crunchy alternative to traditional party mix that saves you 7 grams of carbs per 1/2 cup serving and has four times as much fiber.
+It stays fresh and the fridge, and you can take it on the go.